Getting allergy immunotherapy at the Student Health Center

 Allergy immunotherapy is used to alter the immunologic response in allergic patients.
-The extracts used are individually prepared serums supplied by allergists not privileged at the Indiana University Health Center (IUHC).
-It is the intent of IUHC to provide to patients the service of administrating these extracts under the orders provided by outside allergists.
+The extracts used are individually prepared serums supplied by allergists not privileged at the Indiana University Student Health Center.
+It is the intent of Student Health Center to provide to patients the service of administrating these extracts under the orders provided by outside allergists.

 Patients requesting administration of immunotherapy extracts will complete the Student Request to Receive Allergy Immunotherapy form.
 This is to be given to the nurse at the first appointment.

-The patient’s allergist will complete these forms and fax them to the IUHC allergy clinic:
+The patient’s allergist will review and complete these forms and fax them to the Student Health Center allergy clinic:

 Once these forms are received, they will be reviewed by both of our immunization nurses.
 The allergist’s office will be contacted for any order clarifications.

 Allergy serum administration